OpenSkyProject/OpenSkyImager/REMOTE.md

 - HIDEROI:, will hide the ROI square (and stop calculations).
   Will acknowledge change.
 - GETFWHM:, will print out fwhm data (fwhm peak) on stdout and /tmp/fwhm.txt
+- LOADFILE:filename-and-path, will load specified fit file.
+Program will report error if capture thread is running, if cfitsio can't load file, the pixel buffer can't be loaded or the file can't be found.